-Cryptocurrency arbitrage is a strategy in which investors buy crypto on one exchange and then quickly sell it on another exchange for a higher price.
-Because any given cryptocurrency might trade at different prices on different exchanges, it’s an opportunity that many investors have seized in recent years.
+Cryptocurrency arbitrage is a strategy in which investors buy a cryptocurrency on one exchange and then quickly sell it on another exchange for a higher price.

 At first glance, cryptocurrency arbitrage seems like a simple matter of looking for gaps between the prices on one exchange and another, and then executing a buy and a sell.